5823 Main St. New Port Richey, FL 34652

 If you’re dealing with a broken tooth, the sooner you have it looked at, the better your options tend to be.
 Prompt treatment can mean the difference between saving the tooth and needing a more involved restoration down the road.
 Our dental crowns are crafted to restore your tooth’s strength and appearance so you can eat, smile, and speak without hesitation.

 At Dentistry on Main Street, Dr. Sneha Patel, Dr. Maurice Srour, and Dr. Michael Snyder are committed to making your dental care as comfortable and straightforward as possible.
-Our office proudly serves the New Port Richey community with personalized, patient-centered treatment in a welcoming environment.
+Our office proudly serves the New Port Richey community and the surrounding areas, including Trinity, Odessa, and Seven Springs, with personalized, patient-centered treatment in a welcoming environment.
 When you’re ready to take the next step, contact our office to schedule your evaluation and find out how we can help restore your smile.

 Picture of Dr. Sneha Patel